JiaweiZhan/GPU4PyCCE/README.md

 See `examples/mecce_gpu` folder for [a demo calculation](./examples/mecce_gpu/mecce.py) and the [script](./examples/mecce_gpu/submit_perlmutter.sh) for submitting job to Perlmutter with 2 GPU nodes (4 GPUs per node).

 ### Benchmarks
-Speedup with GPU4PyCCE on A100 (9.7 TFLOPS on FP64) over PyCCE on 1-core AMD EPYC 7763 (Milan) CPU (39.2 GFlops per core)
+Speedup with GPU4PyCCE on A100 (9.7 TFLOPS on FP64) over PyCCE on 1-core AMD EPYC 7763 (Milan) CPU (39.2 GFlops per core) (mecce example)

 | order               |   speedup |
 |:--------------------|----------:|